International Development and Disaster Relief

 We need your help to create a polio-free world.
 Your donation helps us vaccinate children.
-For 27 years Rotary has worked with its partners to wipe out this highly infectious and crippling disease but there are still children who remain unprotected.
+For 30 years Rotary has worked with its partners towards eradicating this highly infectious and crippling disease but there are still children who remain unprotected.
 As long as one child remains infected with the virus, children everywhere are at risk.
 Help us immunise children now.

 It’s all about teamwork.
 Without your generosity, partner projects in developing countries cannot be funded.
 But it takes more than money to really change lives.
 It takes compassion for those less fortunate than ourselves, expertise in many areas, stewardship, mentoring, capacity building and a can-do attitude – all of which we are able and keen to facilitate.

 Working with Civil Defence and other agencies in the Pacific, Rotary New Zealand provides rapid response when there are humanitarian crises such as the devastating floods in Fiji.
 Donations help us provide Emergency Response Kits and other basic needs.
 We also support and work with our partners in the recovery phase.